niknak1379/ObsidianNotes/content/03-Application-Architecture/Backend/Design-Patterns/Headless-Architecture/Backend-For-Frontend(BFF).md

 A type of [[Headless Architecture]] application

 Its in contrast to **Point-to-Point** applications.
-Its basically like a custom [[API Gateway]] but for each frontend that your application has.
+Its basically like a custom [[03-Application-Architecture/Backend/API/API Gateway]] but for each frontend that your application has.